-In February 2018, the UAE Women’s National Hockey Team traveled to the US and Canada to celebrate the National Hockey League’s ‘Hockey is for Everyone’ month.
-The team met with professional and local hockey teams, government officials and community leaders in Washington, DC, Chicago and Ottawa.
+During the team’s February 2018 visit as part of the National Hockey League’s ‘Hockey is for Everyone’ month, they met with professional and local hockey teams, government officials and community leaders in Washington, DC, Chicago and Ottawa.
 Through these sports exchanges, Emirati, American and Canadian players increased cultural understanding, broke down stereotypes and created lasting friendships.

 The team then stopped in Chicago and attended the Blackhawks’ game against the Anaheim Ducks.
 At the game, the squad celebrated ‘Hockey is for Everyone’ month alongside the US Paralympics Sled Team.
 The UAE players also partnered with the Inner-City Education Program to host a hockey clinic at the MB Ice Arena for local youth.